sajokanya/sample-doc-md/faq.md

 ### How does real-time sync work?

 Real-time sync monitors your local folders for changes using file system events.
-When a file is modified, created, or deleted, CloudSync Pro immediately starts the synchronization process.
+When a file is modified, created, or deleted, Cirrus Sync immediately starts the synchronization process.
 This typically takes 1-5 seconds depending on file size and network speed.

 ### What happens if I modify the same file on two devices?

-CloudSync Pro detects conflicts and offers several resolution options:
+Cirrus Sync detects conflicts and offers several resolution options:

 1. **Manual resolution** - Review and choose which version to keep
 2. **Automatic rules** - Newest file wins, largest file wins, etc.